thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		)
 	)

 18.3.
 Now the player's kill count will be displayed, but since nothing is actually adding to it, it will remain at zero forever.
-To fix that, we need to increment the player's kill count every time a raider dies.
-Open Raider.ts, and add the following at the bottom of the .killableDie() method:
+To fix that, we need to increment the player's kill count every time a enemy dies.
+Open Enemy.ts, and add the following at the bottom of the .killableDie() method:

 		var world = uwpe.world as WorldGame;
 		world.statsKeeper.killsIncrement();

 18.4.
 Run the build script and refresh the browser.
 Notice the new target icon that shows how many kills the player has.
-Shoot down a raider or two and watch the count increase.
+Shoot down a enemy or two and watch the count increase.
 Finally, you're getting the credit you deserve.

 n.
 Conclusion